Calostomal

 Calostomal is an organic compound that has a carboxylic acid and an aldehyde group.
-It is an orange solid that is extracted from the mushroom Calostoma cinnabarinum, hence its name.
+It is a red-orange solid that is extracted from the mushroom Calostoma cinnabarinum, hence the name.
 The structure of this compound was confirmed by NMR and mass spectrometry of the methyl ester derivative.
-This compound is a polyene; its conjugated system accounts for its intense color, similar to lycopene found in tomatoes.
+This compound is a highly conjugated polyene somewhat similar to the lycopene found in tomatoes.